ardunn/alexdunn.io/hugo/content/posts/rpi_server.md

 If you want to access your Pi (and data) from outside your local network, read section D.

-### D. Optional - Create and secure acces outside the local network
+### D. Optional - Create and secure access outside the local network

 1. Harden your SSH server.

-    If you open up your cloud to outside connections, you face a very real threat of cyber-attack, mostly in the form of port-scanners and roaming bots which can (and will) dictionary-attack your open SSH connetion.
+    If you open up your cloud to outside connections, you face a very real threat of cyber-attack, mostly in the form of port-scanners and roaming bots which can (and will) dictionary-attack your open SSH connection.
 It is for this reason I recommend **disabling** password authentication into your SSH server - this does not mean there is no authentication at all, it means that your server can be accessed by SSH-keyfile authentication only.
 Only authorized devices will be able to log into your Pi and local network.

     First, copy your client id(s) to your server via a secure method.
 In my case, my SSH clients are my laptop and my phone and my Pi is my server.
 For a computer, you can simply do (from the client on the local network):